 As well as ensuring all our children are provided with the best possible approach to word reading and comprehension, we are also passionate about nurturing an appreciation and love of reading books.
 All children will be encouraged to have a reading book (in addition to their phonics or Accelerated Reader book if applicable) they have chosen simply because they wanted to read it.
 This book can be taken from their class library and can be enjoyed with an adult at home or at school to develop the child's passion for reading.
-Their 'Reading for Pleasure' book can be from any genre or level but we will be encouraging them to be something age appropriate and of a good quality.
-From Nursery onwards we encourage all children to take care of books and to value them.
-This is reflected in our engaging and welcoming reading areas in each classroom.
-On their specific reading day, the child will have the opportunity to change their book and will be encouraged to share the book and discuss their thoughts on it with an adult.
+Their 'Reading for Passion' book can be from any genre or level but we will be encouraging them to be something age appropriate and of a good quality.
+On their specific reading day, the child will have the opportunity to change their book to something new but will be encouraged to share their book and discuss their thoughts on it with an adult.